TexasInstruments/simplelink-lowpower-f2-sdk/examples/rtos/LP_CC2652R7/drivers/i2secho/README.md

 dequeued from the treatmentList and queued in the i2sWriteList.*

 *(3) The write interface systematically sends out the buffer contained in the head transaction of the i2sWriteList.
-When the buffer hold by this transaction has been completely sent out, the corresponding transaction is dequeued from the i2sWriteList and queued in the i2sReadList .
+When the buffer held by this transaction has been completely sent out, the corresponding transaction is dequeued from the i2sWriteList and queued in the i2sReadList .
 The write interface continues sending out data by using the next transaction of the i2sWriteList.*